security-force-monitor/research-handbook/source/units_positionings.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

 This attribute is used to store a reference to a location at which the unit has infrastructure, or has operated.
-The value included in this attributemust be selected from ``::location:id``.
+The value included in this attribute must be selected from ``::location:id``.
 For further guidance on the creation, management and use of Locations visit the :ref:`Locations` documentation.

 positioning:location:names:qa